Is a Homestay Right For Me?

 It sounds intimidating, right?
 Staying in a stranger’s home, eating meals with a family you’ve never met, trying to speak to the people in your new home in a language you might not know well.
-While the homestay comes with its own set of challenges, many students find their homestay to be one the most rewarding and memorable parts of their DukeEngage experience.
+While a homestay comes with some challenges, many students find their homestay to be one the most rewarding and memorable parts of their DukeEngage experience.

-We asked some recent DukeEngage participants to share their perspective and answer some questions about their homestay experiences:
+We asked some recent DukeEngage participants to share their perspectives and answer some questions about their homestay experiences:

 Liz Corrao – Durban, South Africa

 We also found some great blog posts about homestay experiences.
 Scroll down for links.